sentientmonkey/nix-talk/README.md

 # How nix is different

+TODO: more in-deth on how and why nix is different

 # First steps - installing

 While there are a few ways to install nix, I'd recommend starting with using the Determinate Nix